sowmyakth/true_gal_colors/README.md

 * Co-added images
 * Tiny Tim Images: Images of PSF at different location on the field for different focus length.
 The PSF field files for the multiple filters are in seperate folders.
 * File with regions for manual masks.
 These are regions that upon visual inspection were found to contain artefacts Eg: ghosting, and hence need to be masked out.
 The ext file contains segment ID, filter, x and y cordinates of the points on a quadrilateral that mark the region to be masked, file name of science image with region to be masked.
 Note: script identifies and masks regions near saturated stars, hence need not be included in manual masks.
 * Noise map: Fits file with covariance matrix of noise feild for each band.
-Visually identify blank regions in the science image and compute covariance matrix.(See ipython notebook)
+Visually identify blank regions in the science image and compute covariance matrix.(See ipython notebook check_empty_regions.ipynb)
 * Other catalogs (OPTIONAL): The script also has provision to add information from other catalog to the main catalog. eg:redshift

 ### Input Parmeters for script: